Describing Character and Personality ESL Activities, Games and Worksheets

 ESL Personality Adjectives Activity - Vocabulary: Defining, Guessing - Pair Work - Upper-intermediate (B2) - 25 minutes

 Here is an enjoyable personality adjectives crossword to help students practice adjectives of personality and their opposites.
 In pairs, students take turns asking their partner for a clue to one of their missing personality adjectives.
-Their partner reads out the opposite of the personality adjective and the other student tries to guess what it is.
+Their partner reads out the definition of the personality adjective, and the other student tries to guess what it is.
 If the student guesses the word successfully, they write it on their crossword.
 If not, their partner continues to give more clues until the student is able to guess the adjective.
-When the students have finished, they check their spelling by comparing crosswords.
+Afterwards, students check their spelling by comparing crosswords.

 Personality Adjectives Crossword Preview